 Ensure the key personnel are involved in the audit process and document the current steps before making any changes.
 A full understanding of your current process will aid you in streamlining those processes later on.

 3. Streamline Your Technology and Processes

 The first step in streamlining is making sure you have the right equipment.
 You want to use digital copiers that are optimized for paperless working.
-Modern digital copiers and Multifunction devices have digital scanners that can help you digitize documents and convert them into searchable PDF files, so you don’t have to keep boxes of paper in your office.
+Modern digital copiers and Multifunction devices have digital scanners that can help you digitize documents and convert them into searchable PDF files, so you don’t have to keep boxes of paper in your office, or you can hire a back file scanning expert to scan the documents for you.
 Upgrading your older copiers and printers is essential since you cannot stop the flow of paper into your business and will need some way to digitize these documents.

 Once you have the digital copiers, you will need some workflow automation software to work with your MFP.
 Workflow software helps to route and store your digital documents and automate your manual processes.
 Finding the right workflow automation software is important.
 Depending on your business, you may need both print management software to limit and track your prints and workflow automation software to make printing unnecessary.

 The cost of a full digital transition can be high—but it will pay off if done correctly!
 Consider how much time will be saved by not worrying about storing or filing paperwork; or how much money could be saved by automating manual processes.
 Then factor in maintenance costs for hardware like printers and scanners throughout their lifetime, training costs for staff who use them every day (and may need some retraining); ongoing support from IT when things go wrong!

 Set Up Workflow Procedures